MercersKitchen/Potential-Projects/README.md

 **UNDER CONSTRUCTION**

-**Teaching Computer Science, Robotics, and Networking hands-on through entertainment, automation, and other applications in a re-vision "Cottage Industry"**
+**Using Project-based Learning to teach Computer Science, Robotics, and Networking hands-on through entertainment, automation, and other applications in a re-vision "Cottage Industry"**

 General Ideas and Concepts of Projects, <a href="https://github.com/MercersKitchen/Potential-Projects#general-ideas-and-concepts-of-projects">Click Here</a>